elisagdelope/elisagdelope.rblogdown/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi!
-I'm Elisa.
 Welcome to my website.
 I'm a data enthusiast coming from a multidisciplinary background that includes biotech & bioinformatics.
 Motivated about machine learning methods applied to life science challenges.
 I also like carrot cake, white wine and a good book.

 I studied biotechnology and bioinformatics, I'm currently pursuing doctoral studies in Biomedical data science.
 I worked in tech consulting as a data scientist before starting my PhD.
 I have a broad spectrum of interests, but the most important thing to know about me is that I get really immersed in my projects and put all my energy to go the extra mile.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/ElisaGdeLope_CVweb.pdf" "newtab" >}}resumé{{< /staticref >}}.